 BFA is located at 400 Howard Street, San Francisco, CA 94105.
 It is an indirect wholly-owned subsidiary of BlackRock, Inc. ("BlackRock").
 As of December 31, 2020, BFA and its affiliates provided investment advisory services for assets in excess of \$8.68 trillion.
-BIL is an investment adviser located in the U.K. at Exchange Place One, 1 Semple Street, Edinburgh EH3 8BL, Scotland 011 44 131 472 7200.
-The Sub-Adviser is a registered investment adviser and a commodity pool operator organized in 1999.
-BFA, the Sub-Adviser, and their affiliates trade and invest for their own accounts in the actual securities and types of securities in which the Fund may also invest, which may affect the price of such securities.
+BFA and its affiliates trade and invest for their own accounts in the actual securities and types of securities in which the Fund may also invest, which may affect the price of such securities.

-A discussion regarding the basis for the approval by the Board of the Investment Advisory Agreement with BFA and the Sub-Advisory Agreement between BFA and the Sub-Adviser is available in the Fund's Annual Report for the period ended October 31.
+A discussion regarding the basis for the approval by the Trust's Board of Trustees (the "Board") of the Investment Advisory Agreement with BFA is available in the Fund's Annual Report for the period ended October 31.